lacrypta/nomad-old/nip.md

 1. the whole event being validated,
 2. an index (0 based) indicating the tag number that triggered this particular validation invocation.

-The validator source code is now run and its return value obtained: if the return value represents a `true` value, the event is said to have _passed_ validation, if the return values represents a `false` value, the event is said to have _failed_ validation.
+The validator source code is now run and its return value obtained: if the return value represents a **TRUE** value, the event is said to have _passed_ validation, if the return values represents a **FALSE** value, the event is said to have _failed_ validation.

 If all validator tags have been executed and passed, the whole event is said to have passed validation, otherwise, the event as a whole is said to have failed validation.